Barbara Pocock: Views and positions

 Pocock has long been a strong supporter of the feminist movement and the labour movement.
 As a researcher and academic she has written numerous books and academic journal articles on the labour market, work-life conflict, unionism, low pay, inequality and vocational education.
 She has focused her research on industrial relations, work and family, pay equity, and inequality in the workplace.
 Pocock is a strong believer in the importance of trade unions and advocated for equality through fair labour law.
 She has called for increased access to sick leave and holiday leave for casual workers and argued that the casual loading does not compensate for the loss of such conditions.
 She has also advocated against long working hours and fairer conditions for working carers, including parental leave and early childhood education and care.
 Pocock is a critic of the legislative restrictions on strikes and the outlawing of secondary boycotts.

 Pocock has called for JobSeeker unemployment payments and all forms of income support to be increased to $88 a day, and an improvement in rental rights and the availability of public housing.
 When asked, as a professor of economics, if such Greens policies would crash the Australian economy she replied "No".
 She has pointed to the historically high levels of the profit share in Australia and the consequences for inequality of stalled wages and falling real incomes for workers.

 Pocock is also a campaigner for urgent climate change action, LGBTQ+ rights, refugee rights, and anti-nuclear policies.
 Since 2015 she has been a member of 'Mothers for a Sustainable South Australia' (MOSSA), a campaign group of South Australian mothers who have opposed proposals for a high level nuclear waste dump in South Australia, and more recently the disposal of medium and low level waste in the state.

 Pocock argues for free University, TAFE, and for the forgiveness of student debt due to the large economic burden placed upon university students.
 She points to the fact that she has had the advantages of living on a safe planet, enjoying free higher education, access to secure employment and the chance to buy a home through an affordable mortgage - all things unavailable to so many young Australians now."
 When launching the Greens' student debt policy with New South Wales Senator Mehreen Faruqi, Pocock further stressed the importance of free higher education arguing that "high levels of student debt stand in the way of secure housing for many young people."

-Personal life
+Notification of intention to retire

-Pocock has two children.
-She separated from their father in 2007 after 22 years.
-She now lives with her partner, Ian Campbell.
-She is a Port Adelaide football fan, and a recreational gardener, painter, sewer and writer.
+On 25th August 2026, Pocock released a statement announcing her intention to not stand for preselection within the Greens political party for a second term.
+Pocock cited personal reasons for the decision while committing to "see out the remaining term".